top of page

 UniBrass Composition Competition

-The UniBrass Composition Competition is a new and exciting opportunity for young composers across the United Kingdom.
+The UniBrass Composition Competition is an exciting opportunity for young composers across the United Kingdom.
 Open to current students, recent graduates, and anyone aged 18 to 25 this competition challenges and promotes young new composers to create original works for the brass banding world.

-For further information or questions please contact Sidney on contest@unibrass.co.uk
+For further information or if you have any questions, please contact Sidney on sidney.pycroft@unibrass.co.uk

-See below for competition rules and submission form.
+See below for the competition rules and submission form.

 The Judge: Liz Lane